Civil proceedings before the district court; information on the appellate instance

 The costs of an unsuccessful appeal shall be borne by the party who lodged it.

 A party who, in view of his or her personal and economic circumstances, cannot afford the costs of the legal proceedings, or can only afford them in part or in installments, shall be granted legal aid upon his or her application if the intended legal action or legal defense offers sufficient prospect of success and does not appear to be wilful.
 The application may either be made in writing to the court before which the case is to be brought or be made on the record before the court registry.
-The application may also be submitted as an electronic document with a qualified electronic signature or by secure means of transmission in accordance with Section 130a (4) of the Code of Civil Procedure (e.g. by sender-confirmed De-Mail) with a simple signature.
-The application for legal aid is not subject to the requirement to be represented by a lawyer.
+The application may also be submitted as an electronic document with a qualified electronic signature or by secure means of transmission pursuant to Section 130a (4) of the Code of Civil Procedure (for example, via the court homepage using the BayernID) with a simple signature.
+Furthermore, the application can be filed during the oral proceedings.
+There is no requirement to be represented by a lawyer for the application for legal aid.

 Links to more information